ucb-dataj/2018/md/week10.md

 ![adding a layer](img/week9_01.png)

 That will give you a tiny pulldown on the map that lets you add a base layer so you can see where you are in the world.
-Two of the three options require an API key, so use Mapnik.
+Use Mapnik -- it doesn't require an API key.

 ### QGIS Built In Join